thir13en/java-training/docs/list-types.md

-# List Types
+# Collection Types

-List is a `java` interface that is implemented by many casses.
+List is a `java` interface that is implemented by many native Java classes.

 ### The List Interface
 All List listed in this section extend from the List interface.